 3. You want to be covered by insurance in case you’re injured while working

 Even if you are a sole proprietor or small business owner working alone, you might choose to buy workers’ comp coverage for yourself simply because it just makes good sense, especially if your work involves high-risk activities like construction.
-If you are injured or become ill while performing your work, you’ll be covered by your own workers’ comp policy.
-That way, you won’t have to try to get your personal health insurance company to cover your illness or injury—something most health insurers won’t do.
+If you are injured while performing your work, you’ll be covered by your own workers’ comp policy.
+That way, you won’t have to try to get your personal health insurance company to cover your injury—something most health insurers won’t do.
 Health insurance companies also won’t provide partial reimbursement for lost wages the way many workers’ compensation policies will do.

 4. You are a small business owner or sole proprietor who uses one or more contractors

 If you use an independent contractor, subcontractor, or leased employee to perform work for you, even part-time, you may be required to get workers’ comp coverage (again, refer to your state’s laws).
-Keep in mind though that if you’re not required to have coverage and choose not to get it, you can be held liable for injuries or illnesses that happen on the job.
+Keep in mind though that if you’re not required to have coverage and choose not to get it, you can be held liable for injuries that happen on the job.
 Best practice is to have coverage for yourself and anyone who works for you or to be sure they show proof of coverage for themselves.